 - POS courses, excluding POS 220 (24 units)

-If you take individualized study coursework (an additional 3 units in POS 408 or POS 485 and up to 6 units in POS 466), you must obtain prior written approval from your faculty advisor.
-You may only use individualized study coursework with a course prefix other than POS in exceptional circumstances, with your advisor's prior approval; any such coursework counts toward the 6-unit maximum for individualized study coursework.
-If you take more than 6 units of individualized study coursework, they will count in general elective credit.
+You must obtain prior written approval from a POS faculty member if you take POS 408, POS 466, POS 485.
+You may only use experience of difference coursework with a course prefix other than POS in exceptional circumstances, with your advisor's prior approval.
+If you take more than 3 units of experience of difference coursework, they will count in general elective credit.

 - You must complete a minor of at least 18 units from those described in this catalog.
 In consultation with your advisor, you should select a minor that's appropriate for your career aspirations and educational needs.
 Your minor advisor will advise you about this part of your academic plan.

-You may not pursue the Political Science Minor is conjunction with this degree.
+You may not pursue the Political Science Minor in conjunction with this degree.

 Also note that you may elect to complete a merged or dual major instead of a minor; see your advisor for more information.